 We’re proud of our students and love to tell you about their success stories.
 Did you know that Hiragana Quest is actually made by one of them?

-In 2012, Andrzej Zamoyski left his job designing video games at Lionhead Studios in the UK to pursue his passion for studying Japanese.
+In 2012, Andrzej Zamoyski left his job designing video games in the UK to pursue his passion for studying Japanese.
 With the help of Go!
 Go!
-Nihon, he found a place at the Kyoto Institute of Culture and Language (KICL) and packed his bags for Japan!
+Nihon, Andrzej found a place at the Kyoto Institute of Culture and Language (KICL) and packed his bags for Japan.

 As chance would have it, at KICL he met an Indonesian artist and together they developed and released their first game Hungry Oni.
 On the back of Oni’s success, they founded Futuretro Studios and went on to turn their focus to using games as a medium for learning language, releasing the full-blown RPG, Study Quest in 2017.

-Andrzej had always hoped to have the chance to help put others on the path to learning Japanese and to begin their own adventure into the language and culture.
-Finally, in 2018 the planets aligned, and he partnered with Go!
+Andrzej always hoped to have the chance to help others to begin their own adventure in the Japanese language.
+In 2018 he partnered with Go!
 Go!
-Nihon to make his dream a reality, with Hiragana Quest, a phone app to learn hiragana and katakana, being the result!
+Nihon to make his dream a reality and created Hiragana Quest.